Please ensure Javascript is enabled for purposes of website accessibility

 For more information, please email [email protected].

-5. If the grave is approved you will get an email of approval and a certificate of burial will be mailed to you.
+• If your application is approved, you will receive an approval email, and a burial certificate will be mailed to you.